 And we’re not done yet.
 Sage, frizzled until crisp in butter that’s naturally browning away, imbuing everything with a caramelized nuttiness, tops this off, snuffing out its overpoweringly heady nature.
 And pancetta (you could use bacon, or shiitake mushrooms for a vegetarian version) makes this really feel like a meal, even though it’s sensibly applied.

-The oven-baked risotto method is borrowed from Donna Hay, which I’ve made with great success several times.
+The oven baked risotto method is borrowed from Donna Hay; it’s her recipe in The New Easy that I’ve made with great success several times.
+(Oven risotto recipes from Jamie Oliver, The Barefoot Contessa (Ina Garten), Delia, BBC, Williams-Sonoma, and Giada are also popular.)
 It’s a true launching pad recipe, one that can be built on and tweaked as the seasonal produce changes.

 Serves 5 as a main, 8 as a side